OCA/event/crm_event/README.rst

    - The number between parenthesis is the available seats sum of all those events.

-To know if there is people interested in a certain category of event:
+To know if there is people interested in a certain type of event:

-1. Go to *Events > Configuration > Event Categories* and pick one.
+1. Go to *Events > Configuration > Event Templates* and pick one.
 2. Use the new *Opportunities* smart button.

    - It only counts opportunities that aren't won or lost.